FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 The nine players who comprised the 2019 Jets class will cost the franchise $112.2 million through the 2020 season, and the impact, well, suffice to say that only Crowder (15 starts as a Jet, 100 receptions) is a top 20 player at his position in 2020.
 The breakdown, with the money earned from the Jets in 2019 and ‘20:

 LB C.J.
 Mosley: $29.3 million.
 Started two games last year, got hurt, opted out due to COVID concerns in 2020.
-Hard to know what the Jets have, but the leadership the Jets thought they bought with the former Raven hasn’t materialized, nor has production.
+Hard to know what the Jets have, but the leadership the Jets thought they bought with the former Raven hasn’t materialized, nor, obviously, has production.

 WR Jamison Crowder: $18 million.
 Starter.
 Hard worker, solid producer.
 The kind of guy, at 27, the Jets should make a cornerstone of the rebuild.
 I don’t know why he’d want to stay after his three-year deal expires in 15 months, though.